Naqsh-e Jahan Square: Masjed-e Shah – The Pinnacle of Safavid Architecture

-The Lotfollah Mosque
+The Sheikh Lotfollah Mosque

 Of the four monuments that dominated the perimeter of the Naqsh-e Jahan square, the Lotfollah Mosque, opposite the palace, was the first to be built.
 The purpose of this mosque was for it to be a private mosque of the royal court, unlike the Masjed-e Shah, which was meant for the public.
-For this reason, the mosque does not have any minarets and is of a smaller size.
-Indeed, few Westerners at the time of the Safavids even paid any attention to this mosque, and they certainly did not have access to it.
-It wasn't until centuries later, when the doors were opened to the public, that ordinary people could admire the effort that Shah Abbas had put into making this a sacred place for the ladies of his harem, and the exquisite tile-work, which is far superior to those covering the Shah Mosque.

 Ali Qapu Palace

-Ali Qapu (pronounced, ah-lee gah-pooh) is in effect but a pavilion that marks the entrance to the vast royal residential quarter of the Safavid Isfahan which stretched from the Maidan Naqsh-e Jahan to the Chahar Bagh Boulevard.
-The name is made of two elements: "Ali", Arabic for exalted, and "Qapu" Turkic for portal or royal threshold.
-The compound stands for "Exalted Porte".
-This name was chosen by the Safavids to rival the Ottomans' celebrated name for their court : Bab-i Ali, or the "Sublime Porte").
+Ālī Qāpū (IPA: ɑliː qɑpuː) is a pavilion that marks the entrance to the vast royal residential quarter of Safavid Isfahan which stretched from the Maidan Naqsh-e Jahan to the Chahar Bagh Boulevard.
+The name is made of two elements: "Ali", Arabic for exalted, and "Qapu", Turkic for portal or royal threshold, resulting in the translation "Exalted Porte".

-It was here that the great monarch used to entertain noble visitors, and foreign ambassadors.